There’s A Bald Eagle Soaring Over The North Branch Of The Chicago River

 Part of that work included restoring the park’s oak savanna habitat, removing invasive species, making landscaping improvements to restore the area’s natural features, improving the riverbank and adding a walking trail along the shoreline.

 The restoration work wasn’t limited to Horner Park.
-In 2018, a 4-foot dam at the confluence of the north branch and North Shore Channel was demolished by the Army Corps of Engineers to help restore the river ecosystem.
+In 2018, a 4-foot dam at the confluence of the North Branch and North Shore Channel was demolished by the Army Corps of Engineers to help restore the river ecosystem.

 Since then, the Park District has removed invasive trees and other plants to restore the habitat, which has led to neighbors spotting snapping turtles hatching near Horner Park and great blue herons hunting for fish near River Park.